MightyArty/React/01/04_ClassWork.md

 toLocaleString() - Returns a localized string representing the array
 ```

+### A
 1. Create 4 arrays.
 Each one will be from a diffrent type(number, string, boolean, number + string).
    - Create all the arrays using generic method. (`Array<type>`)
 2. Add 5 values to each array.
 3. use 5 functions from the functions list above - and implement them on the arrays you created.

+### B
+4. Write a TypeScript program to find the most frequent item of an array.
+5. Write a TypeScript program to find duplicate values in array.